chicio/chicio.github.io/_posts/2018-11-01-react-native-typescript-conference-voxxed-2018.md

    * do pair programming without considering the technology skills
    * do end-to-end user stories, from the backend service to the frontend (mobile app and web)

 So we started to review the slides and we basically created a new presentation :smile:.
-It took us almost a week to.
+It took us almost a week.
  After the review we made 2 simulations of the entire presentation during the week before the event to be more confident.
 Last but not least, the Human Resources department gave us a company t-shirt to promote our company brand at the conference.